Meet Our Pre-Published Authors

 Julie Augensen

 Julie Augensen is a children’s author, writing adventurous fiction and branching into nonfiction picture books.
 Her stories range from humorous to folk tale.
 As a reluctant reader, she hit her reading stride in middle school when she discovered the Laura Ingles Wilder series.
-She lives in Tampa, FL, with her husband and a teenaged son.
-As a lover of pink, all things girly, dark chocolate, and a decaf caramel latte with almond milk, Julie is pursuing a writing career and she is a senior at USF earning a Studio Art degree.
-Julie is a member of the Society of Children's Book Writers and Illustrators (SCBWI).
+She lives in

 Sarah E. Bailey